margaret613/When-Was-the-Golden-Age-of-Video-Games_PostgreSQL/README.md

 - AGGREGATE FUNCTIONS: COUNT(), SUM(), AVG()
 - Subqueries in WHERE

-## 3. Dataset
+## 2. Dataset
 The data used in this project is provided by [Kaggle](https://www.kaggle.com/datasets/holmjason2/videogamedata).
+It contains information about game sales from 1977 to 2020.